appium/appium-mac2-driver/README.md

 - Xcode 13 or later should be installed
     - `xcode-select` should be pointing to `<full_path_to_xcode_app>/Contents/Developer` developer directory instead of `/Library/Developer/CommandLineTools` to run `xcodebuild` commands
 - Xcode Helper app should be enabled for Accessibility access.
 The app itself could be usually found at `/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/Library/Xcode/Agents/Xcode Helper.app`.
 In order to enable Accessibility access for it simply open the parent folder in Finder: `open /Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/Library/Xcode/Agents/` and drag & drop the `Xcode Helper` app to `Security & Privacy -> Privacy -> Accessibility` list of your `System Preferences`.
 This action must only be done once.
-- `testmanagerd` proccess requires UIAutomation authentication since macOS 12. `automationmodetool enable-automationmode-without-authentication` command may help to disable it.
+- `testmanagerd` process requires UIAutomation authentication since macOS 12. `automationmodetool enable-automationmode-without-authentication` command may help to disable it.
 This may be particularly useful in CI environments.
 [Apple forum thread](https://developer.apple.com/forums/thread/693850).

+### Doctor

+Since driver version 1.9.0 you can automate the validation for the most of the above requirements as well as various optional ones needed by driver extensions by running the `appium driver doctor mac2` server command.

 ## Capabilities